Pay-Per-Click For Dentists

 Best practices – keyword strategy

 After you’ve determined whether PPC is a good strategy for your business, you’ll want to decide which keywords are most relevant to your practice and your potential patients.
-You can download our list here or you can build your own list at the Google AdWords Keyword Research Tool.
+You can build your list at the Google AdWords Keyword Research Tool.
 The Google Keyword Research tool will also provide you with a cost estimate for keywords.

 Start by doing some searches in your area and research the competition.
 Try a search like “dentist Seattle” (substitute your city) or “local dentist” and see what comes up in Google AdWords.
 There are a few things to look for when you’re building your keyword list: